flavio-pogliani/i3camini/site/content/en/privacy.md

 ### Amazon AWS CloudFront
 This website is hosted on AWS CloudFront and AWS S3.
-More information about their privacy policy is accessible on the [AWS Privacy Policy](https://aws.amazon.com/privacy/) page.
+For more information, their privacy policy is accessible on the [AWS Privacy Policy](https://aws.amazon.com/privacy/) page.

 ### Google Maps
 This website includes an **optional** interactive map powered by Google Maps.
-More information about thier privacy policy is accessible on the [Google Privacy Policy](https://policies.google.com/privacy?hl=en-GB) page.
+For more information, thier privacy policy is accessible on the [Google Privacy Policy](https://policies.google.com/privacy?hl=en-GB) page.